 Misti Cave, NCC

 Misti Cave is a National Board Certified Counselor and received her Master of Arts in clinical mental health counseling from Bradley University in 2020.
-She also obtained her bachelor’s degree from Bradley University in business management with a concentration in legal studies and is working toward her master’s in clinical mental health counseling.
+She also obtained her bachelor’s degree from Bradley University in business management with a concentration in legal studies.
 She specializes in working with children and adult survivors of sexual assault.
 Misti received training through CFPA and the Illinois Coalition Against Sexual Assault and is a medical advocate and a co-facilitator of CFPA’s Family Violence Intervention Project.